Their Eyes Were Watching God: Liberated woman

 Janie is constantly searching for her own voice and identity throughout the novel.
 She is often without a voice in relation to her husbands as she will not fight back.
-Janie is also encounter situations that make her feel that her value as an African-American woman is little to none.
+Janie also encounters situations that make her feel that her value as an African-American woman is little to none.
 She is seen as distinct from other women in the novel, who follow traditions and do not find a life independent of men.
-Janie's physical appeal becomes a basis of Starks and Tea Cake to have jealousy and belittle her looks.
+Janie's physical appeal becomes a basis for Starks and Tea Cake to have jealousy and belittle her looks.
 Starks orders Janie to cover her long hair as other men are attracted to it.
 Similarly, Tea Cake remarks on Janie's lighter skin and her appeal to Mrs. Turner's brother.
 But Janie begins to feel liberated in her marriage with Tea Cake because he treats her as an equal and mostly does not look down on her.
-As a result, she loves him more than she did the other two spouses.
+As a result, she loves him more than she did her other two spouses.

-Janie does not find complete independence as a woman until after the death of Tea Cake.
-She returns to Eatonville with her hair down and she sits on her own porch chatting with her friend Pheoby.
+Janie does not find complete independence as a woman until after Tea Cake's death.
+She returns to Eatonville with her hair down, and she sits on her own porch chatting with her friend Pheoby.
 By the end of the novel, she has overcome traditional roles and cultivates an image of the "liberated black woman."